pluots/zspell/README.md

 This project is a spellchecker written completely in Rust, that maintains compatibility with the venerable Hunspell dictionary format.
 It is entirely native and does not rely on any other backends (Enchant, Hunspell, Aspell, etc.).
 This library also has the goal of being usable via WASM.
+Full Unicode support is baked in.

 The library side has a stabalized checker, but the suggestion API is not yet finalized.
 The CLI is usable but not yet considered stabalized.
 See